 One of the tourist activities in northern Spain is to see the attractions in San Sebastian or also known as Donostia (The name given to it by the Basques).
 This place is located in the Bay of Biscay a few miles away from France.
 The area is known for its large beaches and resorts.
 However, there are also beautiful churches and other attractions in San Sebastian, including the International Film Festival.

 This region of San Sebastian is not only the capital but also the soul of the Basque community in Spain.
 The Basques have their own language and culture, which is different from Spain, but it is no less valuable than Spanish culture and language.
-Check out the many attractions here in San Sebastian.
+Check out the beautiful sights in San Sebastian mentioned here.

 Catedral del Buen Pastor de San Sebastián

 Catedral del Buen Pastor de San Sebastián, Or Good Shepherd of San Sebastián Cathedral, is 75 meters (245 feet) high.
 Construction began in 1888 during the reign of Alfonso XIII.
 This building was not a church until 1953 and was completed nine years later this date.

 With its Gothic revival style, it is considered the most important church in San Sebastian.
 Visitors admire this church for its simplicity compared to other Spanish churches.
 Visiting the church at night is a sight to be seen because of its spectacular lighting making it one of the best attractions in San Sebastian for taking pictures.

 Aquarium Donostia is one of the best aquariums in Europe one of mezmorizing attractions in San Sebastian that attracts visitors to get acquainted with marine life.
 This aquarium actually has several aquariums, some of which are dedicated only to certain marine animals.
 The highlight of this aquarium is that 200 species of sea creatures floating around and above the visitors’ heads when they walk in the tunnel.